 To put it simply, automation is the process of establishing a single process to operate by itself.
 Orchestration, on the other hand, is the automated implementation of multiple automated processes like a digital workflow.
 However, if you automate tasks without orchestrating the process in which they are executed, you are just achieving local optimization rather than complete digitalization.

 Consider highly repetitive processes with known solutions.
-If the tasks and their solution options are simple to describe and map, and the consequences of such tasks are predictable, then such processes can be automated quickly and easily.
+If it is easy to describe and map the tasks and their solution options, and the consequences of such tasks are predictable, organizations can quickly and easily automate these processes.

 The use of a technology that does not meet or does not suit your ad hoc requirements can lead to a failure and catastrophe of your ITSM automation strategy.
 Consider using an advanced ITSM platform that supports automation through workflows.